paroxp/rails-demo/README.md

 This application uses the database.
 You may want to set up your connection in `config/database.yml`.
 You may also proceed which will cause usage of `sqlite3` driver.

+**Fun fact time**

+Thanks to the magic of Rails, we can also use `ENV` variables, to configure our connection with the database.
+Simply by setting the `DATABASE_URL` variable, we can force the application to attempt the connection to the first database it encounters.

 Once the bundle has gathered all required packages and the database has been set, you may want to run the database migration script.